The G1100 Manganese Katana by Global Gear is the continuation of a long line of innovative sword designs from this Australian based company.

 Over the years, they have experimented and often been ahead of the bell curve with a range of swords from the Chikara Katana, a blood red Titanium infused blade and a fully functional highlander sword - all of which were tested and reviewed here at SBG.

-The G1100 'Makaze' has an impressive family lineage.
-But unlike the other swords - which were typically priced around $400-$550 or so - their Manganese Katana is a true budget entry for under $200..
+This model is part of another experimental line known as the 'Z' series - in this case the G1100 'Makaze' - and it has an impressive family lineage.
+But unlike the other swords - which were typically priced around $400-$550 or so - their Manganese Katana is a true budget entry for around US$250 (AUD$349)..

 Let's see how it does..